-Seven years after FromSotware’s Deamon Souls first introduced us to its revolutionary style, the fifth and possibly final instalment of Miyazaki’s souls games delivers an ambitious climax to an epic fantasy journey.
+Seven years after FromSotware’s Deamon Souls first introduced us to its revolutionary style, the fifth and possibly final instalment of Miyazaki’s souls games delivers an ambitious climax to their bleak fantasy journey.

 Souls games have become notorious above all else for their punishing difficulty.
 Previous iterations reduced even the most experienced gamers to tears and madness, and yet fans return ready and willing to face that infamous ‘you died’ screen over and over.